Supernatural (tv series) - Character Analysis

 Hover over the bar to read the total points value.

-I am refining my theory.
 The women characters are well-characterized when they are present.
 But they don't get as much screen time as the men characters, so they don't get built up.

 But Madison only appeared in one episode and got maybe one mention after that.
 You'd only include her in a fic if you specifically wanted to write a fic about Madison.
 And you'd need to invent most of her character yourself.